CPLUG/cpc/README.md

 * Problem: id, competitionId, name, alias, points, type?
 * Contest: id, name, alias, start, end
 * Submission: id, userId, problemId, submissionTime, status, executionTime, errorId
-* Error: id, description

 Do users have to register to compete?
 Or just use the CSL login?
-Error table?
-Or just an enumeration/string?

 Where will configuration options be saved?